Hinson emphasizes moving forward amid virus, derecho recovery

 Hinson, a former news reporter and current Iowa legislator, was taking a Saturday to enjoy time with her family, but even then was open to talking with the media about topics such as the August 10 derecho, which ripped through Benton County and her hometown of Marion.

-“It's staggering how many buildings, not just trees, have been damaged,” Hinson said.
+“It’s staggering how many buildings, not just trees, have been damaged,” Hinson said.
 “Taking that next step for farmers is hard as harvest begins.
 One of current legislative constituents has a brother who farms here in Benton County.
-What he told me was their biggest concern is they've lost some much crop anyway they're gonna do so much damage to their machinery.
-Some half to harvest their damaged crops just to get their relief checks.”
+What he told me was their biggest concern is they’ve lost so much crop anyway, they’re gonna do so much damage to their machinery.
+Some have to harvest their damaged crops just to get their relief checks.”

 “Businesses right now are looking for long term certainty because if they’re going to make big investments to grow their business and expand, they need that certainty,” Hinson said.
 “In the Iowa legislature, we passed a liability bill that helps businesses who are operating the right way and doing everything they could to help prevent the spread of the pandemic, so that they could open their doors in a safe manner.
 I want to go into Washington D.C. to go to bat for small businesses like Bloomsbury Farm, to advocate for policies that give them certainty to grow, expand and create jobs to keep our economy moving forward.”